 All these unusual wavy designs on them that are off-white or gray chalky colored are called soap scum.
 These soap scums, or sometimes called lime soaps, are the white solid deposits that are composed of calcium stearate, magnesium stearate, and other alkali products of fatty acids.
 Soap scums usually cover surfaces where soap is commonly used, like in the bathroom and laundry.

 Now that you have an idea about soap scum, the next thing you should know is what causes them to build up.
 After learning these things, you can easily remove those pesky soap scum or prevent them from building up.
-To know these things, try to check them below for more insight.

 Cause of Soap Scum Build Up